tyuhasbio5/BATH/README.md

+## THIS IS A TEST VERSION OF THE MAIN REPO

 ## BATH - Better Alignments with Translated HMMER

 Are you tired of searching your genomes over and over but never getting out all those pesky proteins?
 Well, fret no more.
 Just give your genome a BATH!